-The Neon Transfection System, a second-generation benchtop electroporation device offered by Thermo Fisher Scientific, uses an electronic pipette tip as an electroporation chamber to efficiently transfect mammalian cells including primary and immortalized hematopoietic cells, stem cells, and primary cells.
+The Neon® Transfection System, a second-generation benchtop electroporation device offered by Life TechnologiesTM, uses an electronic pipette tip as an electroporation chamber to efficiently transfect mammalian cells including primary and immortalized hematopoietic cells, stem cells, and primary cells.
 The design of the electroporation chamber distributes the current equally among the cells and maintains a stable pH throughout the chamber, resulting in less ion formation and negligible heat generation for increased cell viability and transfection efficiency compared to traditional cuvette-based electroporation systems.

-The Neon Transfection System efficiently delivers nucleic acids, proteins, and siRNA into all mammalian cell types, including primary and stem cells, with a high cell survival rate.
-The transfection is performed using as few as 1×10^4 or as many as 5×10^6 cells per reaction using a sample volume of 10 or 100 μL in a variety of cell culture formats (60 mm, 6-well, 48-well, and 24-well plates).
+The Neon® Transfection System efficiently delivers nucleic acids, proteins, and siRNA into all mammalian cell types, including primary and stem cells, with a high cell survival rate.
+The transfection is performed using as few as 1×10^4 or as many as 5×10^6 cells per reaction using a sample volume of $10~\mu L$ or $100~\mu L$ in a variety of cell culture formats (60-mm, 6-well, 48-well, and 24-well).

-Because the Neon Transfection System uses a single transfection kit that is compatible with various mammalian cell types, including primary and stem cells, the need to determine an optimal buffer for each cell type is avoided.
-Furthermore, the Neon device is preprogrammed with a 24-well optimization protocol to optimize conditions for nucleic acid/siRNA and cell type, and allows the programming and storage of up to 50 cell-specific protocols in the Neon device database.
-Optimized protocols can also be conveniently downloaded from thermofisher.com/neon to maximize transfection efficiencies for many commonly used cell types.
+Because the Neon® Transfection System uses a single transfection kit (Neon® Kit) that is compatible with various mammalian cell types including primary and stem cells, the need to determine an optimal buffer for each cell type is avoided.
+Furthermore, the Neon® device is pre-programmed with a 24-well optimization protocol to optimize conditions for nucleic acid/siRNA and cell type, and allows the programming and storage of up to 50 cell-specific protocols in the Neon® device database.
+Optimized protocols can also be conveniently downloaded from www.lifetechnologies.com/neon to maximize transfection efficiencies for many commonly used cell types.